-But my guides reflect my idea of what a budget traveler is: someone who spends money smartly, not cheaply.
+My destination guides reflect my idea of what a budget traveler is: someone who spends money smartly, not cheaply.
 They’re for the traveler who wants to go away, perhaps doesn’t have a lot of money, but still wants to enjoy lots of activities.

 I didn’t go to Australia dreaming of the Outback to turn around and say, “No, that trip is a bit out of my budget.
 Maybe another time.”

 I remember when I first went overseas.
 I did everything as cheaply as I could.
 I skipped doing a lot of things I would have loved to do in the name of “budget travel.”
-I never took that cooking class in Italy, never went diving in Thailand, never did a wine tour in Australia, and never went inside the Tower of London.
+I never took that cooking class in Italy, never went diving in target=”_blank” rel=”noopener noreferrer”Thailand, never did a wine tour in Australia, and never went inside the Tower of London.

 I regret those decisions to this day.

 But you know what?
 Next time has yet to come.
 Other things have gotten in the way.

 Everyone has his or her own view of what a budget traveler is.
 To magazines like Budget Travel and Travel and Leisure, or even writers like Rick Steves, “budget” means $120+ USD hotels and $40 USD meals.
 I read those magazines and look at their prices and go, “How is THAT budget travel?
 That is expensive!”
-But I guess for their readers who have a bit more money and are most likely solidly middle to upper middle class, those prices are budget.
+But I guess for their readers who have a bit more money and are most likely solidly middle to upper-middle class, those prices are budget.

 There are always ways to do places cheaper if you’re willing to make the sacrifices.
-Personally, I love camping, tenting, and cooking my own meals — when I’m in the wilderness.
+Personally, I don’t mind camping, tenting, and cooking my own meals — when I’m in the wilderness.
 But as part of a day-to-day travel lifestyle?
 It’s not for me.
 And based on my experience, I don’t think it’s realistic for the majority of travelers out there.